 Rose walked into the doors and they slowly closed behind her.
 Soon enough, she heard footsteps and what appeared to be a candle.
 As it came closer, it became obvious that it was much larger.

 A tubby man walked closer.
-One hand was being used to rub the sleep out of his eyes, and the other palm was flat in front of his chest.
-A flame was leaping from it, threatening to set his beard on fire.
+One hand was being used to rub the sleep out of his eyes, and the other palm was held in front of his body.
+A flame was leaping from it, threatening to set his bushy beard on fire.

 Though it scared her just a little, she stuck her hand out.
 “I’m Rose.
 They told me to come here?”
 The man removed his hand from his face to squint at her.
 He blinked a couple times, and then smiled.
 If it weren’t for the fire in his hand, he could have been the Fat Friar’s twin. ”Welcome, Rose Nymphadora,” he said.
 “I am Borvo.
 We’ve been expecting you.”